USB Firmware Compilation

 - USB Firmware Update

-- Bridged CAN Firmware Update
+- Bridge CAN Firmware Update

 USB Firmware Update Steps

-- Query the Board ID
+- Query the Mainboard ID

 ls /dev/serial/by-id/*